What Is A Ganglion Impar Block?

 The procedure is a low-risk, non-surgical treatment that, if successful the first time, will most likely continue to provide pain relief with repeat treatments.

-How is a Ganglion Impar Block performed?
+How Is A Ganglion Impar Block Performed?

 Laying face-down on the examination table, your doctor will clean and sterilize the injection site.
 The doctor will give you an injection of local anesthetic to make the procedure is completely pain-free, which may sting briefly but will quickly become numb.